 The rest of my waking, walking and snoozing life revolves around feeding all the lithium and NiCad stomachs of my rechargeable dependents.
 They count on me for there daily lives just as much as Milo depends on his allotment of senior dog kibble and affectionate belly rubs.
 There’s the electric car, phones, iPads, laptops, cameras, drones, watches, flashes, video lights, cyclometers, pedometers, audio equipment and emergency backup things that I often neglect until there is an emergency.
 I even have a big battery that I use to change smaller batteries like suckling e-piglets.

-Walking the dog also gives me purpose and a use for all those plastic bags we have accumulated from those moments of un-smugness when forgot to bring our own reusable bags.
+Apart from having to visit Georgia Pine K9 for private training, walking the dog also gives me purpose and a use for all those plastic bags we have accumulated from those moments of un-smugness when forgot to bring our own reusable bags.
 On those days we hang our heads and hide our faces as we quickly exit Smith’s.
 Maybe this would be a good time to own a burqa?
 That would give me useful perspective and empathy.

 I was shocked on the return from one of our walks by the realization that the presidential election is next November, not this November.
 Elections are now a revolving ultra marathon rather than 10-round boxing match.
 Other than the fact that it would require a protracted second amendment debate, I long for the days when politicians settled arguments with dueling pistols and live ammunition.

 After my first walk of the season in 45-degree morning temperatures, my muse taunts me that I either put up Christmas lights too soon or took them down too late.
 I mainly keep some lights up all year to assuage this irrational fear.
 The advent of LED lights has almost made them an un-guilty pleasure.
 I want my neighbors to admire me, but also be a little shocked at my next move.
 I am conflicted between whimsy and practicality most days.